oracle/weblogic-kubernetes-operator/documentation/site/content/managing-operators/using-helm.md

 Defaults to `false`.

 ##### `operatorOnly`
-**Note**: This is an advanced setting and should be used only in environments where a conversion webhook is already installed.
+**NOTE**: This is an advanced setting and should be used only in environments where a conversion webhook is already installed.
 The operator version 4.x requires a conversion webhook to be installed.

 Specifies whether only the operator should be installed during the `helm install` and that the conversion webhook installation should be skipped.
 By default, the `helm install` command installs both the operator and the conversion webhook.
 If set to `true`, the `helm install` will install _only_ the operator (and not the conversion webhook).